Essays

 -a clear knowledge of shot-level analysis

--an expansion of meaning of the shot, including film or scene contexts to support your argument.
+-an expansion of meaning of the shot, including film

 -a word count between 700-900 words